jaccomoc/jactl/docs/blog/2026-03-16-groovy-vs-jactl.md

 where it left off, including all the stack frames that existed at that point.
 This works in a similar manner to the Virtual Threads feature that was introduced in Java 21.

+For applications that are running on Java 21 or later, and want to rely on the Java Virtual Thread mechanism instead, this Jactl feature can be disabled.

 ## Checkpointing

 Jactl has the ability to checkpoint the state of scripts and to be able to restore the state and